This post may contain affiliate links. Please read my disclosure and privacy policy.

 Bake the bread in the preheated oven for 45 to 48 minutes until golden brown and a toothpick inserted near the center of the loaf comes out with only a few moist crumbs attached.

-Cool the bread in the loaf pan for 15 minutes before removing and cooling completely on a cooling rack.
+Cool the bread in the loaf pan for 15 minutes before removing and cooling completely on a cooling rack / wire rack.

 Tip: Cool the Bread Completely Before Slicing

-Be sure to cool the bread completely before slicing it.
+Be sure to cool the bread completely before cutting into individual slices.
 The bread is much easier to slices when it is completely cooled, or, even better, if it is chilled.

 The pictures in this post were taken with a room temperature loaf, but I had to wipe off the knife a bit after each slice.
 Not a big deal, but in subsequent days, I was able to slice the loaf with ease (after it was stored in the refrigerator).